sahat/jsrecipes/posts/backend/beginner/getting-started-with-mongoose.md

 ```

 **Note**: The actual MongoDB collection name will be *pluralized* and *lowercased* string
-of the name you specified inside mongoose.model, e.g. `User` will become
+of the name you specified in `mongoose.model()`, e.g. `User` will become
 `users`.
-Then to retrieve all users in a Mongo Shell you would simply run
+Then, to retrieve all users from a MongoDB shell, you would simply run
 `db.users.find()`.

 ### CRUD Operations